 In a WA-PON more than one upstream and downstream wavelength channel is assigned (dynamically or statically) to a group of ONUs connected to the given OLT.
 The allocation of downstream and upstream wavelength channels to the given ONU may change over time dynamically, under the control of the OLT.
 The OLT may change the number of downstream and/or upstream wavelength channels assigned to the given ONU.
 Their placement in the available wavelength grid depends on the configuration selected by the operator, capacity planning, and other factors.

-The OLT grants access to the assigned upstream wavelength channels to a specific ONU, allowing it to transmit its queued data.
+In the upstream direction, the OLT grants access to the assigned wavelength channels to a specific ONU, allowing it to transmit its queued data.
 The duration of such access to the assigned upstream wavelength channels granted to the given ONU depends on the operation of a DBA mechanism.
 No other ONU is allowed to transmit on the same wavelength channels during the same window of time.
-Effectively, in WA-PON, each ONU transmits on its allocated upstream wavelengths simultaneously with other ONUs as shown in Figure 5.
+Effectively, in WA-PON, each ONU transmits on its allocated upstream wavelengths simultaneously with other ONUs as shown in Figure 4.

 The OLT is the only device with access to the assigned downstream wavelength channels and transmits data to a group of ONUs without needing arbitration.